HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/formModes/contact.md

 ### Contact Form Mode

+1. Click on "customers" in the breadcrumbs to get back to the main schema configuration.
-1. Click on the Contact form to open its configuration.
+1. Click on the Contact form to configure it.
+You will be advised that it will automatically be configured as default, select "Yes".
+Click on Contact to open it to the form access mode.
+1. Switch the "Show fields from:" drop-down from "Customer" to "Contact".
-1. This will be left as basic CRUD so no changes are required.
+1. This will be used for basic CRUD, so select all fields.

 Designing the Form does not enforce a schema.
-By not specifying any fields for Read Access, all fields will be returned by GET requests.
-This is a quick way to return all fields on the document.<br/>
+By not specifying any fields for Read Access, no fields will be returned by GET requests or accepted for POST requests.<br/>
-By not specifying any fields for Write Access, any field name could be written to document, e.g. "Foo".
-Consequently, specifying write access fields for a Form Access Mode is recommended a best practice approach.
-{: .alert .alert-warning}

 <div class="panel panel-success">
 **Congratulations!**